Spin Entropy: Acknowledgement

 \section{Acknowledgement}

 This paper is partially based upon work supported by both the National Science Foundation under Grant No.~DMS-1439786 and the Simons Foundation Institute Grant Award ID 507536 while the first author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the spring 2019 semester ``Computer Vision'' program.
+We thank Dries Sels for various conversations and bringing to our attention the work on coherent spin states.